Greninja44/CellFly/journal.md

 So yeah,.
 Tomorrow I'll probably go back to Fusion360 and rethink a few things based on what I learnt tonight.

-## June 18 Night – Parts selection :D(1:00 pm) ~~~~ 1-1.5 hours
+## June 18  – Parts selection :D(1:00 pm) ~~~~ 2-2.5 Hours
 First we need brain for our build....
 So I picked the Flywoo GOKU F405 Nano 13A AIO because bro, it just makes sense for my build.
 I’m going with 2x 18650 Li-ion cells, and this AIO handles 1–2S power like a champ—no voltage drama,btw i fried kk2 flight controller before :(.
 It has  F405 chip, which is solid for Betaflight and doesn’t lag like those cheap chin-e-se-e boards.
 Plus, the 13A ESCs are already built-in, so I don’t have to mess with extra wires or waste space.
 It's super compact and lightweight, perfect for a 3-inch drone.
 And honestly, Flywoo is a chill brand—popular in the community and you can find it online in India without much hassle.
 Clean setup, decent power, less headache.
-Total value-for-money   also also it has c typeeeeee
+Total value-for-money   also also it has c typeeeeee  also if i ever switch to Digital fpv this would be easy plug and play

 Link :https://robu.in/product/flywoo-goku-f405-hd-1-2s-12a-aio-no-rx-v2-icm42688/?gad_source=1&gad_campaignid=17419548928&gbraid=0AAAAADvLFWcP_heyelJofAKjckUvH3lkh&gclid=CjwKCAjwx8nCBhAwEiwA_z__07bz9Vc_dnlJw5IIb19OjYEXrGtS5e-V2WoIFc9hx4DoJGJ6R078uxoC58kQAvD_BwE